 - 8 large eggs

 - 1 cup fresh basil leaves, chopped

-- 1/2 cup shredded Parmesan cheese
+- 1/2 cup grated Parmesan cheese

 - 1 teaspoon olive oil for pan

-- Whisk together the eggs, yogurt, salt and pepper.
+- Whisk together the eggs, yogurt, salt, and pepper.
 Add the basil and cheese and mix well.

 - Carefully remove the hot baking dish from the oven.
 Brush it with olive oil.
 Pour the egg mixture into the baking dish.

 - Return the baking dish to the oven.
-Bake 30 minutes, until golden brown and puffy and a knife inserted in center comes out clean.
-Cut into 8 triangles and serve.
+Bake until golden brown and puffy and a knife inserted in center comes out clean, 20-30 minutes.